arrudeboy/meetups-challenge/README.md

 # meetups-challenge

 > This project pretends to involve a microservices-based architecture.
-> Due to lack of time, just two components have been developed.
+> Due to lack of time, just two components have been developed (backend components)

 ![architecture](https://i.imgur.com/STaOZp0.png)